viritaromero/Breast-Cancer-Detection/README.md

 Architectural Distortion (AD) is a very subtle contraction of the breast tissue and may represent the earliest sign of cancer.
 Since it is very likely to be unnoticed by radiologists, several approaches have been proposed over the years but none using deep learning techniques.

-I believe, AI will become a transformational force in healthcare and soon, computer vision models will be able to get a higher accuracy when researchers have the access to more medical imaging datasets.
+AI will become a transformational force in healthcare and soon, computer vision models will be able to get a higher accuracy when researchers have the access to more medical imaging datasets.

-I will develop a computer vision model to detect breast cancer in histopathological images.
+We will develop a computer vision model to detect breast cancer in histopathological images.
 Two classes will be used in this project: **Benign and Malignant.**
-AI app to detect breast cancer in histopathological database

 # Breast Cancer Histopathological Database (BreakHis)